Wondering when to take away the pacifier from your baby or toddler? Keep reading to learn the best time to take away the pacifier and how to wean it!

 You’ll know its time to wean off of the pacifier when it begins to interfere with your little one’s sleep.

 Is your baby waking at night and unable to get back to sleep because they’ve spit out their pacifier?
-Or maybe your toddler has started to throw their pacifier out of the crib because they know it’ll get you to come into the room.
+Or maybe your toddler has started to throw their pacifier out of the crib because they know it will get you to come into the room.

-These are both signs that the pacifier is no longer a helpful sleep aid, and has become more of a distraction.
+These are both signs that the pacifier is no longer a helpful sleep association, and is more of a distraction.

 How to Get Rid of Your Toddler’s Pacifier